Get

 (Smartscrapers)

 The first dog park established in Chicago was Wiggly Field.
 It was created in 1995, and it still exists today in the neighborhood of Lincoln Park.
-The number of dog parks have grown since then, and you can find several different dog parks in most Chicago neighborhoods.
+The number of dog parks has grown since then, and you can find several different dog parks in most Chicago neighborhoods.

 6. Bolingbrook, Calumet City, and Mattoon are all Illinois cities that have been certified by Better Cities for Pets.